 File with block structure.
-The subdirectories and the files with extension ".blk" for program DISTR (or ".bl3" for program DISTR-3) from the current directory are screened in the special window.
-You may choose a file.
-Program DISTR (DISTR-3) loads the block structure from the selected file.
+The subdirectories and the files with extension ".blk" from the current directory are screened in the special window.
+You can choose a file.
+Program DISTR loads the block structure from the selected file.

 View of block structure.
 This mode is used to look over the current block structure in the graphic mode on the coordinate plane.